Parliamentary.ai

 Overview

 This bill amends the National Insurance Contributions Bill to zero-rate secondary Class 1 National Insurance contributions for apprentices under 25.
-This means that employers will no longer have to pay National Insurance contributions for these apprentices, aiming to incentivize apprenticeship hiring.
+This means employers will no longer pay National Insurance contributions for these apprentices, aiming to incentivize apprenticeship hiring.

 Description

-The bill introduces a new section (9B) to the Social Security Contributions and Benefits Act 1992 (SSCBA 1992) and the Social Security Contributions and Benefits (Northern Ireland) Act 1992 (SSCB(NI)A 1992).
+The bill introduces a new section (9B) to the Social Security Contributions and Benefits Act 1992 and the Social Security Contributions (Northern Ireland) Act 1992.
 This section exempts employers from paying secondary Class 1 National Insurance contributions for apprentices under 25.
-The Treasury retains the power to set an upper earnings threshold above which the zero-rate contribution will not apply.
-If earnings exceed this threshold, the standard secondary percentage will apply to the excess.
-The Treasury also has the power to define "apprentice" and to adjust the age limit (currently under 25) through regulations.

 Government Spending

-The bill will reduce government revenue from National Insurance contributions.
-The exact financial impact is not specified in the bill text but it will depend on the number of apprentices under 25 employed and their earnings.
+The bill will lead to a reduction in government revenue from National Insurance contributions.
+The exact figure is not specified in the bill, but it will depend on the number of apprentices under 25 employed and their earnings.

 Groups Affected

-- Employers: Will benefit from reduced National Insurance contributions for apprentices under 25, potentially incentivizing them to hire more apprentices.
+• Employers: Will benefit from reduced National Insurance costs for apprentices under 25, potentially encouraging them to hire more apprentices.

-- Apprentices under 25: Indirectly benefit as the measure may increase employment opportunities.
+• Apprentices under 25: Will not directly benefit financially, but the measure could increase apprenticeship opportunities.

-- The Treasury: Will experience a reduction in tax revenue.
+• The Treasury: Will experience a reduction in National Insurance revenue.

-- Parliament: Has increased oversight on the regulations implemented under this bill.
+• Parliament: Will have greater oversight of regulations made under this bill.

 Powered by nyModel